embreakin/FLattice_PBH/README.md

    ```bash
    export DYLD_LIBRARY_PATH=/usr/local/boost-1.80.0/lib:$DYLD_LIBRARY_PATH
    ```
-1. You are now ready to run the program using GCC (detail of this is explained below).
+1. You are now ready to run the program using GCC (detail explained below).
 - Doxygen
    This must be installed to generate the document for the program.
 Install it by
    ```bash